 Once a year Apple releases a major new version of watchOS, the operating system software that runs on all Apple Watch models; there are also smaller point upgrades from time to time in between.
 These updates are free, and can add new features to your watch, improve its speed and fix bugs and glitches.

-The newest version is watchOS 7, which allows you to run multiple face complications from a single app, and share customised face settings with your friends.
+The latest version is watchOS 7, which arrived in September 2020 and allows you to run multiple face complications from a single app, and share customised face settings with your friends.
 Most excitingly, it adds sleep-tracking features (if you're anything like me you'll have to learn a new charging routine if you want to use this) and there are new workout types, changes to the Activity app (now rebranded as Fitness), cycling directions and much more.

 If you'd like to install the latest version of watchOS on your Apple Watch, you've come to the right place.
 In this article we show how to update an Apple Watch so it's running watchOS 7.

 If you want to get a version of watchOS that hasn't yet become available to the general public, you'll have to install the beta.

 The Apple Watch Series 3 and later can install watchOS 7; the original, Series 1 and Series 2 all miss out.
 You'll also need an iPhone running iOS 14.

 The Apple Watch Series 6 and SE will both come with watchOS 7 preinstalled, so you won't need to worry about this process for those models.
 However, you can follow the procedure below to get later updates such as watchOS 7.1.

 Some Watch 3 owners have encountered problems updating their Apple Watch, we address these below.

 Before the launch of watchOS 6, these updates had to happen on the watch's associated iPhone rather than on the watch itself - and we still think this is the easiest method.